Open to the Public

-The Kankakee Sands Efroymson Family Prairie Restoration is a birder's and wildflower enthusiast's paradise.
+The Efroymson Restoration at Kankakee Sands is a birder's and wildflower enthusiast's paradise.
 The more than 7,000 acres hosts an amazing array of birds, wildflowers, plants and animals that fills the prairie with song and sights to behold.
 As a restoration project, the beauty of the Sands will only get better for generations to come.

 Central Tallgrass Prairie